Jighdan/website/src/pages/index.md

 ### whoami

-My name is Reinny Almonte Ramos and you could know me as a software craftsman, as a movement or jiu-jitsu practicioner, as a lover of stories, or as friend.
+My name is Reinny and you could know me as a software craftsman, as a movement or jiu-jitsu practicioner, as a lover of stories, or as friend.

 ### saying more